PECOS-packages/PECOS/crates/pecos-neo/docs/README.md

 ### Noise Modeling

-- **[noise-flow-design.md](noise-flow-design.md)** - Design document for the composable noise flow system.
+- **[noise-composite-design.md](noise-composite-design.md)** - Design document for the composable noise composite system.
 Describes the primitive-based approach to noise modeling with decision trees.

 - **[noise-usage-guide.md](noise-usage-guide.md)** - Practical guide to using the noise system.
-Covers `FlowNoiseModelBuilder`, `ComposableNoiseModel`, and common noise patterns.
+Covers `CompositeNoiseModelBuilder`, `ComposableNoiseModel`, and common noise patterns.

 ### Signals and Dispatch